 (Arête News) — Despite two summits to negotiate North Korea’s denuclearization, talks between Washington and Pyongyang deadlocked.
 The sticking point?
 Nine sanctions resolutions approved by the U.N.
 Security Council in a dozen years.

-Trump and Kim cut short a two-day summit this week in Vietnam, their second meeting in less than a year, and went home telling contradictory accounts of why they failed to reach agreement on dismantling North Korea’s nuclear weapons.
-Both sides blamed sanctions; the question was over the degree of sanctions easing involved.
+U.S. President Donald Trump and North Korean leader Kim Jong Un cut short a two-day summit at the end of February at Hanoi, Vietnam, their second meeting in less than a year.
+They went home telling contradictory accounts of why they failed to reach agreement on dismantling North Korea’s nuclear weapons.

 “Kim may have saved Trump from himself by overplaying his hand and asking for full sanctions relief up front,” said Richard Haass, president of the New York-based Council on Foreign Relations, who suggested the Trump administration should link sanctions relief to a “full accounting” of North Korea’s relevant sites and a schedule for denuclearization with specific, verifiable steps.

 Kim said he entered the talks prepared to denuclearize.
 Trump said the agreement was “ready to sign.”
 But then Trump abruptly ended the summit, saying “sometimes you have to walk.”